-- 7. Carefully refit insulation into back panel, passing mounting 'hooks' through the two slits in the insulation. - Lift the boiler shell and hang it on the mounting bracket ensuring that the mounting plates on either side of the shell are fully located in the vertical slot of both mounting hooks. - 9.
-Re-fit the return pipe to top right hand connection on boiler shell.
-Pass return pipe from system through hole in wall and connect to boiler return pipe. - 10.
-System model only Re-fit pump complete with flow pipe to upper pump union on boiler shell.
+- 9. Unscrew and remove flue fixing screw from flue outlet. - Lift the boiler shell and hang it on the mounting bracket ensuring that the mounting plates on either side of the shell are fully located in the vertical slot of both mounting hooks. - Re-fit the return pipe to top right hand connection on boiler shell.
+Pass return pipe from system through hole in back panel (either at top or bottom of panel, as required) and connect to boiler return pipe.

+Figure 4-8: Re-fitting flow and return pipe

+- 12. System model only Re-fit pump complete with flow pipe to upper pump union on boiler shell.
 Ensure that rubber pump union washer is fitted.
-Pass flow pipe from system through hole in wall and connect to boiler flow pipe. - Non-system model Re-fit flow pipe to compression connection on boiler shell.
-Pass flow pipe from system through hole in wall and connect to boiler flow pipe.
+Pass flow pipe from system through hole in back panel (either at top or bottom of panel, as required) and connect to boiler flow pipe. - Non-system model Re-fit flow pipe to compression connection on boiler shell.
+Pass flow pipe from system through hole in back panel (either at top or bottom of panel, as required) and connect to boiler flow pipe.